Chalk painting can be a beautiful and easy technique for decorating your home yourself. Best no fail tips included!

 Additionally, don’t use a natural bristle brush intended for oil-based paints and stains.

-Chalk paint is a water-based medium and will require a soap and water clean up.
+Chalk paint is a water-based medium and will only require a soapy water clean up.
 Exposing this brush to water will ruin it and you will have wasted your money on a very expensive brush.
 A decent 2” or 2-1/2” latex brush will do the trick.

 Tip #9 Distressing a Piece the Easy Way